 An actuarial valuation of the Plan was performed as at December 31, 2022.
-The results of this valuation, and those of the December 31, 2021 valuation, have been extrapolated to March 31, 2023 and 2022, respectively, for financial statement reporting.
+The results of this valuation have been extrapolated to March 31, 2023 and March 31, 2024 for financial statement reporting.
+The extrapolation revealed a going concern surplus of \$35.4 million at March 31, 2024, based on current Plan provisions, PBA requirements and asset smoothing.
+Based upon market values, the surplus was \$89.9 million at March 31, 2024.

-The extrapolation revealed that a going concern surplus of \$14.9 million had emerged at March 31, 2023 based on current Plan provisions, PBA requirements and asset smoothing.
-Based upon market values, however, the Plan had an unfunded liability of \$44.0 million at March 31, 2023.
-Under the PBA, a going concern unfunded liability must be funded over a period of not more than 15 years while a solvency deficiency must be funded over a maximum five-year period.
+Under the PBA, where a going concern unfunded liability exists it must be funded over a period of not more than 15 years while a solvency deficiency must be funded over a maximum five-year period.

 The financial position of the Plan does not reflect a future payment stream incorporated into the contribution rate related to the past service cost of indexing, introduced under the Plan, effective July 1, 2004.
 A funding arrangement was implemented coincident with the introduction of indexing to liquidate the initial past service unfunded liability over a period of 40 years.
-At March 31, 2023, approximately 21.25 years are remaining in the amortization schedule.
+At March 31, 2024, approximately 20.25 years are remaining in the amortization schedule.
 The indexing liability is amortized on a declining balance basis along with recognition that if the indexing contributions (i.e., an additional 0.6% of payroll being made by both the University and employees) exceed the originally scheduled amortization payment, then 15 years' worth of these excess contributions can be accounted for when determining the University's special payments against unfunded liabilities.

 The December 31, 2022, actuarial valuation disclosed a going concern surplus of \$1.6 million and a solvency deficit of \$168.0 million.
 In accordance with the PBA, as long as the Plan has a solvency deficiency and is subject to solvency funding, going concern special payments established in prior years must be maintained.
 The Plan is being funded in accordance with the December 31, 2021 actuarial valuation.
-Upon expiry of the solvency funding exemption the special payment due for the balance of the 2023/24 fiscal year is \$18.1 million.
+Unless the solvency funding exemption is extended, the special payment due for the 2024/25 fiscal year is \$73.3 million.
 The next actuarial valuation for funding is due no later than December 31, 2024 [i.e., within three years of the December 31, 2021 actuarial valuation].